chenrosenblum/my-description/Authentication/README.md

 # Authenticated

-## Auth data - for verify and the connection and the user data in "Authorization" headers
+## Auth data - for verify and the secure connection and the user's information.

-**Parameters to be concat in header:**
+**Parameters to be send in "Authorization" header:**

   | Name     | Description                       | What is it used for?|
   | ---------|-----------------------------------|-----------|